miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 -   [YouTube Videos](/keeperrl_wiki/YouTube_Videos "wikilink")

-Keepers are evil tyrants who commit war crimes.
-If you want to be a hero, try playing an adventurer.
+Keepers are evil tyrants who commit war crimes; even the Castle knight does some pretty mean things to win.
+If you want to be a hero (in the Conquering Barbarian Hero sense), try playing an adventurer.

 A new campaign map showing map sectors will be displayed.
 It may look something like this one: